elytra/Engination/README.md

 In the Capabilities vein, take advantage of ITweakable in your wrench logic.
 Ever made like five wrenches before you found the right one?
-Ideally all machines should be ITweakable, and then we can disable all the extra wrenches in our modpacks.
+Ideally all machines should support ITweakable, and then we can disable all the extra wrenches in our modpacks.

 RF cables in this mod have a minimum granularity.
 On the one hand, this